avcimehmet/bluegreen-terraform-infra-study/README.md

 # canary-terraform-infra-study
-An AWS infrastructure designed by Terraform for Canary Deployment
+AWS infrastructure designed by Terraform for Canary Deployments